marcuswhybrow/django-user-silos/README.md

 In addition we wanted to maintain each students original university wide username and password.
 This is achieved through a custom authentication backend, however the users of the system (the students and lectures) will need to be represented as objects in Django at some point.

 Here arises the problem.
 Two different universities may have conflicting usernames.
-THe problem is a simple one to identify put more complicated to amend.
+The problem is a simple one to identify put more complicated to amend.

 The Solution
 ------------